Comprehensive and Effective Vehicle Exhaust LEV Solutions...

 Market-Leading Exhaust Extraction Systems

 Vehicle exhaust fumes can quickly reach harmful concentrations, particularly from cold or intermittently run engines (when running indoors without exhaust ventilation).
 Don’t rely on catalytic converters to run engines safely indoors.
-Many employers fail to take the appropriate steps to protect their workers from exposure levels or have the correct safety equipment to extract exhaust fumes correctly to reduce the risk of any illnesses.
+Many employers fail to take the appropriate steps to protect their workers from exposure levels or have the correct safety equipment (such as an exhaust extractor) to extract exhaust fumes correctly to reduce the risk of any illnesses.

 Each time you inhale exhaust particles some of them get stuck in your lung tissue.
 The smaller the particles, the deeper they penetrate.
 This can cause both short-term and long-term health consequences, for example, coughing, difficulty breathing, asthma, chronic bronchitis, decreased lung capacity and at worst, cancer.
 We highly recommend that you invest in an effective exhaust extraction system to protect your employees.